A Kinetic Energy Perspective of Flow Matching: KPE and Data Density

 \subsection{Explicit Constants for the Linear Bridge}

 The most commonly used choice in practice is the linear interpolation $\gamma(t)=t$.
 For this choice, all the constants in Theorem~\ref{thm:energy-density} can be computed explicitly, yielding particularly simple and interpretable expressions.
-This special case is important because it corresponds to the standard optimal transport interpolation between the source and data distributions.
+This special case corresponds to the standard straight-line interpolating path used in flow matching \cite{lipman2022flow} and rectified flow models \cite{liu2022flow}.

 We now state the main result for the linear bridge as a corollary, and then provide the detailed derivation of the explicit constants.

 \begin{corollary}[Explicit constants for the linear bridge $\gamma(t)=t$] Consider the closed-form flow matching model with the linear bridge $\gamma(t)=t$.
 Fix $t\in(0,1)$ and suppose there exists $i^*$ and $\varepsilon\in(0,1/2)$ such that $\lambda_{i^*}(z,t)\ge 1-\varepsilon$.
 Then the instantaneous energy and the negative log-mixture-density satisfy